The Patent Application

 - It must be industrially applicable.

 Novelty of an invention means that it in no way has been disclosed anywhere in the world before the filing date of the patent application.
 Hence, the invention must not have been described in any brochure, magazine, oral presentation or the like, and must not have been displayed, used or marketed in such a way so that it has become publicly known or such that any person could have taken part thereof.
-Therefore, it is very important that the inventor does not disclose the invention to the public, and this way destroys the novelty before filing a patent application.
+Therefore, it is very important that the inventor does not destroy the novelty by disclosing the invention to the public before filing a patent application.

 Inventive step means that the invention must differ sufficiently from all which was known before the filing date of the application.
 This means that for a skilled person in the relevant art, the invention cannot be an obvious solution to the problem which the invention sets out to solve.
 This skilled person is considered to have access to all published technology within the technical fields relevant to the invention.